-These effects are being felt with further recent job losses in the areas of dairy and rice, with the sole exporter of Australian rice based in the Deniliquin and Leeton communities losing 230 jobs out of a total of 600 in the last 18 months.12
+These effects are being felt with further recent job losses in the areas of dairy and rice, with the sole exporter of Australian rice based in the Deniliquin and Leeton communities losing 230 jobs out of a total of 600 in the last 18 months.

 Additionally, RAMJO believes the current water market distorts the drivers for investment into agricultural pursuits preventing variety and encouraging mass permanent plantations.
-RAMJO is concerned that any reduction of diversification in domestically grown produce is a risk for the sovereignty of our nation.
+RAMJO is concerned that further loss of in the production of staple products is a risk for the agricultural independence of our nation.
 By placing importance on our region's ability to provide sustenance for an increasing population, and implementing protections against potential pest and disease that could decimate one or more of our industry sectors, we will be able to continue to play our part in Australia's food security.